Vonng/pigsty/docs/PGSQL-USER.md

 ## Pgbouncer User

-Pgbouncer is enabled by default and serve as a connection pool middleware, and its user is managed by default.
+Pgbouncer is enabled by default and serves as a connection pool middleware, and its user is managed by default.

-Pigsty will add all users in [`pg_users`](PARAM#pg_users) with `pgbouncer: true` flag to pgbouncer userlist by default.
+Pigsty will add all users in [`pg_users`](PARAM#pg_users) with `pgbouncer: true` flag to the pgbouncer userlist by default.

 The user is listed in `/etc/pgbouncer/userlist.txt`: